korcsmarosgroup/ViralLink/README.md

 ```
 scipy (≥ 0.12.0)
 numpy (≥ 1.7)
-math
-os
-Neworkx
+networkx
+distributions
 ```

 ### Inputs to ViralLink

-All input files and parameters should be specified by editing the *parameters.tsv* file using a text editor.
-Here the only lines which need to be completed are 2 (coutns table), 3 (metadata table) and 4 (output directory).
-4,8,9,14,18, 23,36
+When running the workflow using the wrapper script (*virallink.py*), all input files and parameters should be specified by editing the *parameters.tsv* file using a text editor.
+For description of these parameters, see the *parameter_descriptions.txt* file.
+> NB.
+Do not edit the parameter names in the *parameters.tsv* file.
+File paths can be relative and "/"'s are not required at the beginning and end of the paths.
+> NB.
+The wrapper will run all scripts in step 1 -> step 6 inclusive.
+The only script not run is step 7, as it requires interpretation of the results for the purpose of selecting functions of interest to visualise.

+If the user would like to run the scripts seperately from the workflow wrapper, each script should be run from the command line, specifying the required input parameters.
+The parameters for each script can be found in the *Scripts/all_parameters.tsv* file and in the script *readme.md* files.

 **The input files for ViralLink are as follows:**